Table of Contents

 The sound quality of the Yamaha CG182C is impressive.
 The solid cedar top produces a bright, warm, mature tone that changes very little over time with excellent response and relatively thick treble.
 The rosewood back and sides add clarity, depth, and balance to the sound.

 The CG182C is also very responsive to the player’s touch.
 If you gently strum the guitar, it will play a soft and complicated song.
-But if you really dig in and play with a lot of power, it will belt out a strong and lively tune.
+But if you dig in and play with much power, it will belt out a strong and lively tune.

 The guitar is noticeably bass and mid-heavy compared to other installments of the CG series.
 It is easy to get a wide range of tones and dynamics out of this guitar, which makes CG182C perfect for both beginners and experienced players.